 Notes

-- *Almond extract is optional.
+- *Almond extract: Almond extract is optional.
 It gives your frosting a slightly elevated flavor - great for wedding and celebration cakes.

-- Frosting will keep for 2 days at room temperature, 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
+- Storage: Frosting will keep for 2 days at room temperature, 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
 Bring to room temperature before spreading onto baked goods.
-Stored frosting may need to be rewhipped to achieve original texture.

-- Recipe will frost up to 18 cupcakes with tall piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or the top and middle of a round 8 or 9 inch 2-layer cake with thick frosting (leaving the sides bare), or a layer cake with thin frosting all over.
-To frost the sides of a 2-layer cake with thick frosting, make an additional half batch.
+- Yield: Recipe will frost up to 18 cupcakes with tall piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or an 8-9 inch round cake on the top, sides, and middle.

-- Butter melts around 90 to 95 degrees and so will your frosting.
+- Hot climates: Butter melts around 90 to 95 degrees and so will your frosting.
 If your location is nearing this temperature, I'd recommend refrigerating your baked goods until 30 minutes before serving.

 I want to try this recipe with an order I am doing in a couple days for a blueberry cake.
 If I frost my cake slices and leave covered at room temp for a couple hours, will the frosting harden at all to form a smooth crust on top?